 Elections & Voting Explained

-When does a by-election happen?
+When does a UK By-Election happen?

 By-elections for Westminster occur when:-

-- An MP dies

 - An MP wants to leave the Commons.

 Some MPs have resigned because of criminal proceedings, as with Chris Huhne who pleaded guilty to perverting the course of justice over a speeding offence, and the House of Commons does have the power to expel an MP for a serious misdemeanour.

 In two cases MPs have resigned and fought a by-election on a matter of principle; the Conservative MP David Davis fought a by-election on the erosion of civil liberties and Dick Taverne left Labour because of disagreements with his local party over Europe in 1973.

-By-elections are also held for vacancies on local councils and the single member constituencies in the Scottish Parliament and Welsh Assembly but not for those elections using a party list system such as the European Parliament or the top-up members in Scotland and Wales.
+By-elections are also held for vacancies on local councils and the single member constituencies in the Scottish Parliament and Welsh Assembly but not for those elections using a party list system such as what happened in the European Parliament or the top-up members in Scotland and Wales.
 In these cases the party that holds the seat fills the place from their list.